simonmichael/hledger/.github/pull_request_template.md

   PRs are processed at the discretion of hledger's maintainers/reviewers, only when they have time and motivation.

 - PRs that try to minimise work for maintainers/reviewers are more likely to get processed quickly.
-  Eg, PRs that are small, clear, high quality, passing tests, non-conflicting with main, aware of current project status, mindful of impact, responsive to discussion.
+  Eg, PRs that are small, clear, high quality, following guidelines, passing tests, non-conflicting with main, well researched, mindful of impact, responsive to discussion.

 - PRs from known/returning contributors are prioritised.